Last updated: October 21, 2014

 - Narrative: 4 (ave: 3.51) (addresses authentic assessment that leads to understanding about student learning and gaps to be addressed)

 - 5: 90+% of all courses, programs (certificates and degrees), and student services have undergone SLO assessment.
 Reports filed.
-Quality verified.
+Quality verified through institutionalized processes.

-- Ensure that all ILOs and GEOs are mapped to courses and programs in soon to be implemented CurricUNET Meta system.
+- Ensure that all ILOs and GELOs are mapped to courses and programs in soon to be implemented CurricUNET Meta system.

 There is widespread institutional dialogue about the results of assessment and identification of gaps.